George Ruxton: Early life

 George Frederick Augustus Ruxton, or George Augustus Frederick Ruxton, was born to Anna Maria Hay Ruxton and John Ruxton, Esquire near Oxfordshire, England.
 His maternal grandfather was Colonel Patrick Hay, a descendant of the house of Tweeddales.
 Ruxton attended Turnbridge School and began his education at Royal Military Academy Sandhurst, but left before receiving his commission.

 He had an adventuresome spirit: "I was a vagabond in all my propensities.
 Everything quiet or commonplace I detested and my spirit chafed within me to see the world and participate in scenes of novelty and danger."

 Spain

 He was a soldier during a Spanish Civil War, 1833–39 at the age of 17.
 He became a lancer under Diego de León and received the Laureate Cross of Saint Ferdinand from Queen Isabella II for his gallantry at Belascoáin.

 North America

 He then served in the 89th (The Princess Victoria's) Regiment of Foot in Canada.
-Intrigued by the lives of Native Americans and trappers on the open prairie, Ruxton sold his lieutenant commission in the British Army and became a hunter in Upper Canada.
+Intrigued by the lives of Native Americans and trappers on the open prairie, Ruxton relinquished his lieutenant commission in the British Army and became a hunter in Upper Canada.